tbrlpld/100-days-of-code/log.md

 Learned about #responder framework by @kennethreitz on #100DaysOfWeb @TalkPython @pybites Recreated the simple demo API app!
 Very intuitive 👏

-Also, triggered by a tweet by @kennethreitz, checked that the average float that is generated by Pythons random generator is in fact 0.5 😊
+Also, triggered by a tweet by @kennethreitz, checked that the average float that is generated by Python's random generator is in fact 0.5 😊

 ### Thoughts
 Woohoo, half-time.